sam-frank/sam-frank.github.io/_posts/2023-6-7-How-to-Advertise-Your-Nonprofit.md

 Today, I'm here to enlighten you with my genius advice on how to advertise your nonprofit to unsuspecting college students.
 Brace yourselves for a mind-blowing ride!

-As a high school sophomore at the prestigious Stanford University (Online High School), I have, of course, mastered the intricacies of nonprofit organization management, computer science, engineering, philanthropy, social media, and even baseball.
-It’s quite exhausting being a genius, but I manage.

 Now, let us delve into the fascinating world of luring college students to your noble cause.
 First things first, you need to understand that college students are a tricky bunch.
 They're constantly drowning in assignments, social media, and late-night pizza parties.
 So, how do you capture their attention?
 Simple!
 The key, my dear readers, is to approach this task with the same finesse I demonstrate when hitting home runs with my genius CEO friends on the baseball field.
 Just follow these steps!